Slavetomints/slavetomints.github.io/markdown/writeups/training/picoctf/general-skills/pw-crack-2.md

 level_2_pw_check()
 ```

-Once again, we have a
+Once again, we have user input being saved into `user_pw`, and it is being checked against some obfuscated password.
+In python, the `{python} chr()`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTQxMzY0NjBdfQ==
+eyJoaXN0b3J5IjpbLTEwMjI2NTczMDldfQ==
 -->